microsoft/qsharp-compiler/examples/QIR/Simulation/TraceSimulator/README.md

     llvm-ar rc build/libTraceSimulator.a build/RuntimeManagement.o build/TraceSimulation.o
     ```

-    Where we first create object files from the source files, and then combine them to an archive using the `llvm-ar` command.
+    Where the parameter `-c` is used to create object files, which are then combined to an archive using the `llvm-ar` command.

 ## Running the simulator